 DASH diet

 You may have heard about the DASH diet, which stands for Dietary Approaches to Stop Hypertension.
 It’s a way of eating that has been researched for over 25 years revealing powerful benefits for managing blood pressure (7).
-Just like the Mediterranean diet it limits foods high in saturated fats and encourages the consumption of lean protein and fish more often.
+Just like the Mediterranean diet, the DASH diet it limits foods high in saturated fats and encourages the consumption of lean protein and fish more often.

 Eat More Heart-Healthy Salmon